Company

 Established NS Engineering Co., Ltd. For coating and regrinding service.

-Established MFG.
-Center.
+Established Manufacturing Center.

 Acquired Makino Kogyo Co., Ltd. as a wholly owned subsidiary.